CMBSPEC/CosmoTherm-docs/docs/material/CosmoTherm_documentation.md

 ### 2.3.2 Frequency Grid and Redshift Settings

 The next block of parameters specifies the frequency grid and redshift settings.
-The code uses the dimensionless frequency $x = \frac{h\nu}{kTg}$.
+The code uses the dimensionless frequency $x = \frac{h\nu}{k T_ gamma}$.
 The frequency grid parameters are:

 - `xmin`: lower frequency of the photon spectrum.
 - `xmax`: upper frequency.